section-engineering-education/engineering-education/articles/password-checker-javascript/index.md

+Passwords are very important in application security.
 Everyone needs a strong password to secure their systems and accounts.
 In this tutorial, we are going to discuss how to ensure that the password the end-user chooses is strong enough to secure their account using **Regular Expressions** in JavaScript.

 ### Prerequisites